 Main investment exposure Primarily invests, either directly or through derivatives, in debt securities, equities, convertible securities and currencies.
+The Sub-Fund may also invest in commodity index instruments.
 Issuers of these securities may be located in any country, including emerging markets.